How to Start Hand Lettering: Simple Beginner’s Guide

 There are various lettering and calligraphy terms you’ll see people use, and they’re not always used correctly.

-Most of the “hand lettering” articles I found online are actually teaching modern calligraphy, not hand lettering.
+Many of the “hand lettering” articles online are actually teaching modern calligraphy, not hand lettering.

 It’s okay if you don’t know or use the correct terms, but I just want to clear some of it up so you understand the definitions!

 - Lettering: “Written or printed words.”
-It’s a general term that encompasses any kind of words or lettering, whether that’s hand lettering, calligraphy, or even typed fonts.
+It’s a general term that encompasses any kind of words or lettering (hand lettering, calligraphy, fonts).

 - Calligraphy: “Beautiful writing.”
 Calligraphy is the art of writing letters with a pressure-sensitive tool, like a brush pen or pointed pen.
-Letters are built up with a series of practiced strokes.
+Letters are made up of a series of practiced strokes, called “basic strokes.”

 - Hand lettering: “The art of drawing letters.”
 Hand lettering artists draw and illustrate letters in any style using any tool, instead of writing or typing them.